microsoft/FASTER/docs/Roadmap.md

 ### Past Work

+#### General

 * [x] Full Read, Upsert, RMW functionality
+* [x] Bulk delete via key expiry: user-initiated truncation from head of log (`ShiftBeginAddress`)
 * [x] Persistence support for larger-than-memory data
-* [x] Variable sized keys and values using separate object log, see [here](https://github.com/Microsoft/FASTER/wiki/Variable-length-values#in-c-1))
-* [x] Separately configurable optional *read cache* for read-heavy workloads
 * [x] *Scan* operation support for scanning a specified range of log
-* [x] Allocator support for copying reads to tail, useful for update-intensive workloads
-* [x] Bulk delete via key expiry: user-initiated truncation from head of log (`ShiftBeginAddress`)
-* [x] CPR-based checkpointing and recovery (both snapshot and fold-over modes), see [here](https://microsoft.github.io/FASTER/#recovery-in-faster)
-* [x] Optional separate checkpointing of index and log (so that index may be checkpointed less frequently)
 * [x] Ability to resize (grow) the hash table in powers of two (user-initiated)
+* [x] Separately configurable optional *read cache* for read-heavy workloads
-* [x] Support for separate user-defined object hash/equality comparers and serializers
+* [x] Support for separate user-defined object hash/equality comparers and object serializers
 * [x] Remove C# dynamic code-gen for quicker instantiation, stability, debuggability
+* [x] Full support for .NET core and Linux/Mac
+* [x] Experimental feature: DeleteFromMemory to delete recently added keys that are still in memory

+#### Log, Cache, and Storage

+* [x] Variable sized keys and values using separate object log, see [here](https://github.com/Microsoft/FASTER/wiki/Variable-length-values#in-c-1))
 * [x] Two allocators (specializing for Blittable and Generic key-value types), with common extensible base class
+* [x] Generic `IDevice` abstraction with out-of-the-box implementations for local storage
 * [x] Segmented log on storage (log file broken into segments of configurable size)
-* [x] Full support for .NET core and Linux/Mac
+* [x] Allocator support for copying reads to tail, useful for update-intensive workloads
-* [x] Generic `IDevice` abstraction with out-of-the-box implementations for local storage
 * [x] Highly configurable allocator parameters (log and read cache) with respect to memory size, page size, mutable fraction of memory, etc.
 * [x] Support for runtime shifting of address markers (e.g., begin, head, read-only) for dynamic tuning of memory contents of allocators (log and read cache).

-* [x] Experimental feature: DeleteFromMemory to delete recently added keys that are still in memory
+#### Checkpoint and Recovery

+* [x] CPR-based checkpointing and recovery (both snapshot and fold-over modes), see [here](https://microsoft.github.io/FASTER/#recovery-in-faster) for details
+* [x] Optional separate checkpointing of index and log (so that index may be checkpointed less frequently)
+* [x] Auto-recover to most recent checkpoint

 ### Ongoing and Future Work